ozsay/cluster-accounts/README.md

 or programmatically `Cluster.setAccountsSecret('this_is_a_secret')`.

-> It is very important that you don't expose this string to your users, because we use this string to authenticate a node in the cluster when we subscribe to the logged in users collection.
+> It is very important that you don't expose this string to your users, because we use this string to authenticate a node in the cluster when we subscribe a consumer to the logged in users collection.

 Then start the provider with `Cluster.startProvider()`.